How are product teams approaching remote work and collaboration in 2021?

 “What’s the actual plan?”

-These are all questions that, as a product manager, you might hear from anyone in your organization, from sales to engineering.
+It can be easy to get lost in the backwoods of roadmaps, and these are all questions that, as a product manager, you might hear from anyone in your organization, from sales and engineering to customer success and marketing.
 And yes, it can be frustrating.
 As Braden Kowitz points out, these questions can cause a great deal of anxiety.

-One way to get ahead of them is to create a product roadmap that not only communicates the product plan but also aligns your whole organization around it.
-Useful product roadmaps can take time to create, but they also give stakeholders on different teams insight and ultimately boost their confidence in your product leadership.
+One tried, and true way to get ahead is to create a product roadmap that communicates the product plan and aligns your whole organization around it.
+Useful product roadmaps can take time to create, but they also give stakeholders on different teams the insights they need and ultimately boosts confidence in your product leadership.

-The challenge is building a roadmap that will align your company around your product vision.
+But the challenge is often building a roadmap that will align your company around your product vision, providing both the level of detail each function needs while also staying connected to higher-level objectives.

-The goal of your product roadmap should be to articulate your product strategy in a way that’s understood by everyone.
-Before diving into specifics, I always like to take a step back and remind everyone that what works for you may be unique to you and your organization.
-That’s why it’s critical to talk to everyone across the teams and make sure you’re all aligned on the best way to present this information.
+Your product roadmap should articulate your product strategy so everyone, including different audiences with unique needs, understands it.
+Before diving into specifics, remember that what works for you may be unique to you and your organization.
+That’s why it’s critical to talk to everyone across your teams and ensure alignment on the best way to present this information.

 You don’t need to list specific dates on your roadmap.
 But you do need a way to clearly outline and prioritize short-term features, medium-term features, and features you’re planning for in the long term.